Aston13/Cinema-Group-Project/README.md

   -	[ ]	review, make any corrections, re-test, and repeat.
   - [ ]	At the end of Sprint Cycle 2 evaluate what has been achieved and identify what still  needs to be done.
 Use this to decide on aims for Sprint Cycle 3:

 - Decide on priorities.
-Produce Sprint Cycle3 Plan.
+Produce Sprint Cycle 3 Plan.
 Get it signed by the Sprint Master Carry out the planned the tasks, including:
   - [ ]	produce test plan/s
   - [ ]	develop your software